Backups

 4 Duplicity

-*Choose this if… You want a simple no-frills backup system for macos or linux.
-This is the default backup system of Ubuntu and you might find yourself using it per default.
+*Choose this if… You want a simple no-frills backup system for macOS or Linux.
+This is the default backup system of Ubuntu and you might find yourself using it by default.

 Duplicity backs directories by producing encrypted tar-format volumes and uploading them to a remote or local file server.
 Because duplicity uses librsync, the incremental archives are space efficient and only record the parts of files that have changed since the last backup.
 Because duplicity uses GnuPG to encrypt and/or sign these archives, they will be safe from spying and/or modification by the server.

 It comes with a friendly front-end called Déjà Dup.
-For advanced usage, try you want to use duplicity raw.
-There are many howtos for which are less opaque than the manual, e.g. by Daniel Hynk.
+For advanced usage, you might want to use duplicity raw.
+There are many how-tos which are less opaque than the manual, e.g. by Daniel Hynk.

 5 duplicati